Cover Date: September 1934

 Doc and his men speak Mayan in order to converse in secret.

-Doc Savage initially forbids Pat Savage from joining them but backs off when Monk protests and mentions how well Pat handled herself in Canada (“Brand of the Werewolf”).
+Doc Savage initially forbids Pat Savage from joining them but backs off when Monk protests and mentions how well Pat managed herself in Canada (“Brand of the Werewolf”).

 Hallot’s men use tear gas against Monk and Ham.